sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/oceanic-displacement/README.md

 ![x](img/chokepoints.png "japan chokepoints")

 Determining the water inundation height at a chokepoint is dependent on how much water has to flow through the chokepoint at what speed.
-The water will rise until the cross sectional volume that the chokepoint handles is sufficient to allow the water to pass through the chokepoint at the given speed.
+The water will rise until the cross sectional volume of the chokepoint flow channel is sufficient to allow the water to pass through the chokepoint at the given speed.

 The speed is key here, because of gravity.
 Without sufficient *water inflow speed*, water will not be able to pass over obstacles.